skyekiwi/skyekiwi-network/README.md

 **Note:**  the enclave runs on **Intel SGX Platform**, therefore, AMD based computers, cloud VMs, or ARM based computers (like Apple M1 MacBooks) cannot run the docker simulation of the real enclave.
 For more information, refer to [Apache/Teaclave-SGX-SDK](http://github.com/apache/incubator-teaclave-sgx-sdk).

+## Integrating the SkyeKiwi Protocol to your project
+For most users, READMEs on the TypeScript version of the SkyeKiwi Protocol will be more applicable. https://github.com/skyekiwi/skyekiwi-protocol.
+It's a known issue that most browser wallet extensions have limited to none supports to decrypt/encrypt with ECDH based encryption.
+We have been working on this problem.

+For curious users who want to integrate the TEE version of the SkyeKiwi Protocol to their code, it won't be as straightforwards as the TypeScript version.
+Guess a general descriptions of how secrets are processed inside the enclave will be helpful.

+There are the **Trust** and **Untrusted** parts of the protocol.
+A generaly principle is to NEVER have the unencrypted secrets exposed to the untrusted parts, while minimize the exposure of the metadata to the untrusted parts as well.
+The calls into the enclaves are called `ecall`, and the processing on the untrusted parts are called `host` or `app`.
+In our implementation of the SkyeKiwi Protocol inside TEE, the `upstream` and `downstream` processes are broken down to three calls:

+`ecall_protocol_upstream_pre`: to pre-packaging the file from the SGX protected filesystem, encrypt them and emit to the normal file system for the `host` to upload to IPFS.

+`ecall_protocol_upstream_cid_list`: to encrypt the CID list we got from uploading from the previous step.

+`ecall_protocol_upstream_seal`: to process the CID list and seal the metadata to the desired recipients.

+For the downstream procss, it's symmetrical to the upstream process but reversed.

+`ecall_protocol_downstream_pre`: reverse the processed metadata from `ecall_protocol_upstream_seal`;

+`ecall_protocol_downstream_cid_list`: reverse the processed CID list from `ecall_protocol_upstream_cid_list`;

+`ecall_protocol_downstream_unseal`: reverse the processed metadata from `ecall_protocol_upstream_pre`;

+The metadata packaged are identitical to the metadata from the TypeScript implementation.

 ## License